-In the Eye On Baseball Top 10s, here's what we do: rank players according to criteria.
-Those criteria change depending upon week and whim, but the Top 10s will always be informed by some angle or another.
-(Note that the absence of an angle is itself an angle!)
+In the Eye on Baseball Top 10, here's what we do: Rank players according to criteria.
+Those criteria change depending upon week and whim, but the Top 10 will always be informed by some angle or another, painfully contrived or otherwise.

-So let us now recite baseball names for purposes of SEO and making you angry.
+Anyway, let us now recite baseball names for the dual purposes of SEO and making you angry.
 Feel free to brandish your incorrect opinions and make idle threats in the comments section.

 Weapons-grade complaints and spleen-venting?
 By all means, reach out to the author at email@example.com.